Preferential Attachment Trees with Vertex Death: Persistence of the Maximum Degree: Methodology: Embedding in CMJ branching process

 \begin{proposition}[Embedding of PAVD in CTPAVD] Let $(T_n,\cA_n)_{n\in\N}$ be the sequence of trees and sets of alive vertices of a PAVD model and $(\bp(t),\cA_t^\cont)_{t\geq 0}$ be a CTPAVD model and the set of alive individuals, both constructed with the same birth and death sequences $b$ and $d$, respectively.
 Then, \be (T_n,\cA_n)_{n\in\N}\overset{\mathrm{d}}{=} (\bp(\tau_n),\cA^\cont_{\tau_n})_{n\in\N}. \ee \end{proposition}

 The proposition follows from the memoryless property of exponential random variables and properties of minima of exponential random variables.
-The technique of embedding evolving discrete structures was originally pioneered by Athreya and Karlin~\cite{ArthKar68} and has found fruitful applications in a wide variety of discrete (combinatorial) models, such as P\'olya urns, discrete randomly growing trees such as preferential attachment trees and uniform attachment trees, evolving simplicial complexes, and many more.
+The technique of embedding evolving discrete structures was originally pioneered by Athreya and Karlin~\cite{ArthKar68} and has found fruitful applications in a wide variety of discrete (combinatorial) models, such as P\'olya urns, discrete randomly growing trees such as preferential attachment trees and uniform attachment trees (as first observed by Pittel~\cite{Pit94}), evolving simplicial complexes, and many more.

 The description of the branching process $\bp$ in which we embed the PAVD tree is used by Deijfen~\cite{Dei10} to determine an explicit description for the limiting offspring distribution of alive individuals.
-The description of the branching process used here is somewhat different (though equivalent), but provides an analytical advantage.
-In particular, defining the offspring and lifetime of an individual as an i.i.d.\ copy of $D$, see~\eqref{eq:D}, and $L$, defined in~\eqref{eq:lifetime}, respectively, is a perspective which allows us to analyse these quantities to a greater extent.
+The description of the branching process used here is somewhat different (though equivalent).
+Namely, the explicit construction in terms of the sum of inter-birth times $S_k$, the offspring random variable $D$, and the lifetime $L$, was not used by Deijfen.
+This viewpoint provides an analytical advantage.
+In particular, it allows us to analyse the lifetime distribution of individuals and the number of children an individual produces over time to a greater extent.